 You may be referred to a consultant in hospital (often an immunologist or an allergist).
 This would be for further tests to confirm the diagnosis.
 This would often happen if a severe allergic reaction or anaphylaxis has occurred, or if a child is not growing well and has gastrointestinal symptoms such as diarrhoea.

-If you think you or your child has a food intolerance, it depends on the severity of symptoms as to how promptly you seek medical advice.
+If you think you or your child have a food intolerance, it depends on the severity of symptoms as to how promptly you seek medical advice.
 In milder, less clear-cut situations, it is often worth spending some time yourself trying to work out which foodstuff is the culprit.

 Keeping a diary of what is eaten is a simple activity that can be helpful in some cases.
 You need to write down everything that is eaten and any reaction that you have.
-A food diary does not provide a diagnosis, but it does suggest which food(s) could be the culprit(s), allowing further tests.
+A food diary does not provide a diagnosis but it does suggest which food(s) could be the culprit(s), allowing further tests.

 If it is thought that you have an IgE-mediated allergy, there are two main types of test that can be done: